Finland's Pay Transparency Law: What Changes for Job Seekers

 The Bigger Picture

 Finland's salary transparency problem is not unique, but it has been more persistent here than in many comparable markets.
 The new law does not solve it overnight.
-Job ads will not suddenly show salary ranges the day after 18 May, and enforcement will take time to settle in.
+Job ads will not suddenly show salary ranges the day it takes effect, and enforcement will take time to settle in.
 What the law does is give job seekers new leverage and new rights they did not have before.

-For job seekers in Finland, the most practical thing to do right now is understand what you are entitled to, use the salary data that already exists to benchmark your position, and know that from May onwards you have legal backing to ask for what you previously had to guess at.
+For job seekers in Finland, the most practical thing to do right now is understand what you are entitled to, use the salary data that already exists to benchmark your position, and know that once the law takes effect you will have legal backing to ask for what you previously had to guess at.